Face Processing

 At UMass, we are actively doing research in several key areas of face processing research, including:

-These three areas are closely related.
+These areas are closely related.
 While better recognition is our final goal, better alignment improves the performance of recognition algorithms that condition on spatial location, and depend upon spatial relationships within the face.
+Similarly, other sources of information such as text, provide the context for recognition.
 Also, our database, Labeled Faces in the Wild, is designed to help researchers study the problem of unconstrained face recognition, and unconstrained face alignment.

 Faculty